vuestorefront/shopware-pwa/docs/landing/operations/deployment/README.md

 $ yarn start
 ```

 Will start the application server.
-You can specify a specific host and port using the `--hostname` and `--port` parameters.
+You can specify a specific host and port using the `--hostname` and `--port` parameters or using the environment variablbes `HOST` and `PORT` respectively.

 Instead you can also set them in your `nuxt.config.js`